identiops/terraform-hcloud-k3s/README.md

   that you'll need Terraform v1.0 or newer to run this project.
 - `bash` for executing the generated scripts.
 - `jq` for executing the generated scripts.
-- `kubectl` for interacting wthe the Kubernetes cluster.
+- `kubectl` for interacting with the Kubernetes cluster.
 - `ssh` for connecting to cluster nodes.

 ### Recommended Tools